romeerez/orchid-orm/packages/docs/src/guide/index.md

 serializing records to JSON would require a separate step.
 Only when selecting all columns it is possible to instantiate properly, because the table class requires all columns to be defined.
-So, the in author's opinion, Active Record pattern only complicates things and takes away a bit of performance.
+So, in author's opinion, Active Record pattern only complicates things and takes away a bit of performance.

 For the same reasons, Data Mapper pattern, Unit of Work, and Data encapsulation are not included, therefore, `Orchid ORM` is not an ORM in a traditional OOP sense.